 Albert Einstein’s brain was stolen—after his death, the pathologist who performed the autopsy took it without permission for research.

-Thank you for reading!
+At last, thank you for reading!
 These are just a few of the fun facts I’ve featured in my Tiny Bits newsletter.
-For more fun facts and other valuable recommendations, sign up to receive my email newsletter every month.
+However, I’ve published and shared more of them.
+If you’d love to receive more of them and other valuable recommendations, sign up to receive my newsletter.

 Lisanne